 To select all tags of one type, use: tag

-You should avoid typing this in for div or span tags, because it can select very many elements and cause ParseHub to crash.
+You should avoid typing this in for div or span tags because it can select many elements, causing ParseHub to crash.
 You should write your predicate first, something we'll learn about later.

 For example, to select all the links on the page, use a